-Note: These building block modelled prices assume that all recommended price increases occur in the first year of the regulatory period.
+Note: These building block modelled prices assume that all recommended price increases occur in the first year of the regulatory period, and that all costs are recovered in two years.

 Data source: IPART, AECOM modelled efficient costs.

 Our pricing recommendations are in real terms, CPI will need to be applied to PEXA's current prices for the first year of the regulatory period (1 July 2020).